 Sri Lanka Grand Adventure (Jan 11 - March 31)

-Sri Lanka has so much to offer in such a small package.
-It boasts 8 Unesco World Heritage Sites with dozens more ancient sites where legendary temples boast beautiful details.
+Voted by "Lonely Planet" as the number one country to travel to in 2019 and set in the Indian Ocean in South Asia, the tropical island nation of Sri Lanka has a history dating back to the birth of time and so much to offer in such a small package.
+It is a place where the original soul of Buddhism still flourishes and where nature’s beauty remains abundant and unspoilt.
+Sri Lanka boasts 8 Unesco World Heritage Sites with dozens more ancient sites where legendary temples boast beautiful details.
 A tropical nation bursting with life, Sri Lanka still has wild elephant populations.
-It also has pleasantly relaxed national parks where we may encounter water buffalo, a plethora of birds or a troop of primates.
+It also has pleasantly relaxed national parks where you may encounter water buffalo, a plethora of birds or a troop of primates.
 Sri Lanka also boasts temperate hill stations which are achingly beautiful, girt by a sea of tea plantations and rainforests.
 Mountain peaks will beckon the adventurous trekker or for the more sedate, a miniature rail line is often available.
 There are the beaches that are often deserted and pristine and finally the beautiful people, always smiling and colourful.
 Sri Lanka is often overlooked but now it has been rediscovered.

 No Roads Expeditons / Connaissance De Ceylan Partnership

-No Roads Expeditions are extremely fortunate to have Connaissance De Ceylan as our in country partners.
-Through a strong family connection of Stewart's, a bond has been created between these two companies that share similar values in relation to the environment, creating sustainable eco-tourism and supporting local economies.
+No Roads Expeditions are extremely fortunate to have Connaissance De Ceylan as our in-country partners.
+Through a strong family connection of one of our guides, a bond has been created between these two companies that share similar values in relation to the environment, creating sustainable eco-tourism and supporting local economies.

 "Taste the Spirit of Adventure"